iremkapucuoglu/p4b-website/content/en/videos.md

 block = "videos"
 heading = "Quickstart Videos"
 template = "videos-block"
-text = "Videos for quick start.
+text = "Videos for a quick start.
 Here the functions of GOAT are demonstrated exemplarily."

 +++